Devilman Crybaby: Plot

-Having become remorseful and confused by his actions, Ryo returns to the Amazon rainforest, where he lies to acknowledge the origin of demons during a worldwide broadcast on national television before he publicly exposes Akira's identity by showing footage of his transformation into Devilman.
-This revelation causes the world to descend into chaos through mass violence and genocide; Miki's family falls victim to the police and is buried by Akira outside the city.
-After taking to social media to defend Akira, Miki, and her friends are violently murdered by a paranoid mob who mistakenly believe them to be demons.
+Having become remorseful and confused by his actions, Ryo returns to the Amazon rainforest, where he claims he will acknowledge the origin of demons during a worldwide broadcast on national television, but instead publicly exposes Akira's identity by showing footage of his transformation into Devilman.
+This revelation causes the world to descend into chaos through mass violence and genocide; Miki's family falls victim to the police and is buried by Akira outside the city, while Miki and her friends take to social media to defend Akira, only to be violently murdered by a paranoid mob, who mistook them for demons.
 Devastated after witnessing the mob maniacally parading around with the dismembered bodies of his friends on pikes, the grief-stricken Akira incinerates the entire mob in retribution.

 Betrayed, Akira soon confronts Ryo, who reveals he is the fallen angel Satan.
 Satan discovered the demons living on Earth after being cast out of Heaven.
 Though his body and the demons were destroyed by God in response to their savagery and violence, their souls endured their physical destruction from existence.
 Having reincarnated as Ryo, Satan explains that he intends to exterminate humanity to reclaim it for the demons, deeming their capabilities and simpler nature to be superior to the more complicated and weaker humans.
-He orchestrated for Amon to merge with Akira and make him a Devilman to allow him to survive in the world to come, and to thank him for being by his side when he was human.
+He orchestrated for Amon to merge with Akira and become a Devilman, allowing him to survive in the world to come and to thank him for being by his side when he was human.
 Akira refuses to join Satan's cause and gathers the other Devilmen to fight Satan's army, but is defeated.

 With humanity, the demons, and the Devilmen obliterated, leaving the Earth a devastated ruin, Satan reminisces with Akira, unaware that Akira has already died.
-Realizing that he has killed the only person he ever loved, Satan becomes emotionally devastated and overwhelmed with grief.
-He tearfully cradles Akira's lifeless body as an army of angels descends upon the Earth to destroy and reform the Earth into a new world, which now has two moons.
+Realizing that he has killed the only person he ever loved, Satan becomes overwhelmed with grief.
+He tearfully cradles Akira's lifeless body as an army of angels descends upon the Earth to destroy and reform it into a new world, which now has two moons.